-The Bridge will improve how the Independent Living Program completes their Action Discharge Plans (ADP).
+The CHAP Program goal was to improve the completeness of each client's Action Discharge Plans (ADP).
 Currently, the procedure states that the ADP are to be completed at intake, then reviewed and updated every 90 days of treatment.
 Over the past year, there has been an overall decrease in treatment plans being signed by all parties, on time.
-After further review, it appears that getting clients to sign the treatment plan is the biggest challenge.
 The goal of this improvement opportunity is to improve the random file review scores, specifically in treatment planning, to a minimum of 80% for 2 consecutive quarters.